awslabs/amazon-kinesis-connector-flink/README.md

 Note that Flink 1.11 does not support [the "Available Metadata" functionality from upstream Table/SQL connector documentation](https://ci.apache.org/projects/flink/flink-docs-master/dev/table/connectors/kinesis.html#available-metadata).
 If you want to expose KDS metadata fields in your table definitions, consider upgrading to Flink 1.12 or higher and using the KDS connector from the upstream repository.

+## SQL Connector

+The `amazon-kinesis-sql-connector-flink` module can be used to build a fully shaded connector that can be used with Flink SQL client.

 ## Migration

 If you are migrating from the Apache Flink Kinesis Connector, you should perform the following steps: